eqasim-org/ile-de-france/docs/cases/toulouse.md

 You need to download the region-specific buildings database.

 - [Buildings database](https://geoservices.ign.fr/bdtopo)
-- Click on the right link *BD TOPO® Shapefile Régions*
-- It will leads you to *BD TOPO® some date Tous Thèmes par région format shapefile projection légale*
-- Download *Région Occitanie - R 76*
+- In the sidebar on the right, under *Téléchargement anciennes éditions*, click on *BD TOPO® 2022 GeoPackage Départements* to go to the saved data publications from 2022.
+- The data is split by department and they are identified with a number.
+For the departments around Toulouse, download:
+  - Ariège (09)
+  - Aude (11)
+  - Haute-Garonne (31)
+  - Gers (32)
+  - Tarn (81)
+  - Var (82)
-- Copy the *7z* file into `data/bdtopo_toulouse`.
+- Copy the six *7z* files into `data/bdtopo22`.
+- If you decide to add additional departments to the simulation (for instance, to simulate the whole Occitanie region) make sure to download the respective data sets.

 ### B) OpenStreetMap data